-During 2025-2026, the United States may catch up to 1,822 metric tons for both years combined (biennial limit), and up to 1,285 metric tons in either year (one-year maximum).
-The catch limits for the United States will be subtracted and reserved from the total catch limits in paragraph 4 for the exclusive use of the United States.
+[During 2027 - 2028, the United States may catch up to [XXXX] metric tons for both years combined (biennial limit), and up to [XXXX ] metric tons in either year (one-year maximum).
+The catch limits for the United States will be subtracted and reserved from the total catch limits in paragraph 4 for the exclusive use of the United States.]

-During 2025-2026, Mexico may catch up to 10,763 metric tons for both years combined (biennial limit), and up to 6,296 metric tons in either year (one-year maximum).
-The catch limits for Mexico will be subtracted and reserved from the total catch limits in paragraph 4 for the exclusive use of Mexico.
+[During 2027 - 2028, Mexico may catch up to [XXXX] metric tons for both years combined (biennial limit), and up to [XXXX] metric tons in either year (one-year maximum).
+The catch limits for Mexico will be subtracted and reserved from the total catch limits in paragraph 4 for the exclusive use of Mexico.]

-Any over-harvest shall be deducted from thee catch limit in the following year in accordance with Paragraph 5 of Resolution C-23-01.
-Over-harvest of the 2023-2024 biennial catch limits established in Resolution C-21-05 shall be deducted from 2025-2026 catch limits applicable to this Resolution.
+Any over-harvest [by any CPC] shall be deducted from [that CPC’s] catch limit in the following year in accordance with the TAC provided in the MP (C-26-XX).

-Under-harvest of 2023-2024 biennial catch limits established in Resolution C-21-05 shall be added to catch limits in this Resolution applicable to 2025-2026 in accordance with Paragraph 6 of Resolution C-23-01.

 CPCs should endeavor to manage catches by vessels under their respective national jurisdictions in such a manner and through such mechanisms as might be applied, with the objective of reducing the proportion of fish of less than 30 kg in the catch toward 50% of total catch, taking into consideration the scientific advice of the ISC and the IATTC staff.
-At the annual meeting of the IATTC in 2025 and 2026, the Scientific Staff shall present the results of the previous year’s fishing season in this regard for the Commission’s review.
+At the annual meetings of the IATTC, the Scientific Staff shall present the results of the previous year’s fishing season in this regard for the Commission’s review.

-In each year in 2025-2026, each CPC shall report its commercial catches to the Director weekly after 50% of its annual catch limit in each year is reached.
+Each CPC shall report its commercial catches to the Director weekly after 50% of its annual catch limit in each year is reached.

 The Director will send out notices to all CPCs when 75% and 90% of the limits in Paragraphs 4 or 5 have been reached.
 The Director will send out a notice to all CPCs when the limits in Paragraphs 4 or 5 have been reached.

-By 31 January of each year in 2025-2026, the Director shall notify all CPCs of the catch limit for each year in 2025-2026 established in Paragraphs 4 and 5 of this resolution that accounts for any over-harvest or under-harvest in accordance with Paragraphs 6 and 7 of this Resolution, and Paragraphs 5 and 6 of Resolution C-23-01.
+By 31 January of each year, the Director shall notify all CPCs of the catch limit for each year [in 2027 – 2028 established in Paragraphs 4 and 5 of this resolution] that accounts for any over-harvest in accordance with [Paragraph 6]of this Resolution.

-In each year in 2025-2026, the IATTC Scientific Staff shall present an assessment to the Scientific Advisory Committee of the effectiveness of this resolution also taking into consideration the results of the ISC’s latest Pacific bluefin tuna stock assessment, harvest scenario projections performed by the ISC, and conservation and management measures for Pacific bluefin tuna adopted by the WCPFC.
-The Commission shall review and consider revising the management measures established in this Resolution based on the best available information, including the harvest strategy based on the management strategy evaluation expected to be completed in 2025, the latest assessment, recruitment information, projections or other relevant information, as well as outcomes of the Joint IATTC-WCPFC NC Working Group on Pacific bluefin tuna.

-This resolution replaces resolution C-21-05.
+This resolution replaces resolution C-24-02.